jaywonchung/pegasus/README.md

 2. Setup passwordless SSH for your nodes.
 3. Populate `hosts.yaml` and `queue.yaml`, and run Pegasus.

+Pegasus will remove one entry at a time from `queue.yaml` and move it to `consumed.yaml` as it executes it.

 ### Queue Mode: Getting a Bag of Jobs Done

 Run four Python commands using two nodes.